ardakaykusuz/ardakaykusuz/README.md

-- 👋 Hi, I’m @ardakaykusuz
-- 👀 I’m interested in data analysis and data science
-- 🌱 I’m currently learning Python, SQL, MLOps and BI tools.
-- 📫 You can reach me via my linkedin profile https://www.linkedin.com/in/ardakaykusuz/ and ardakaykusuz98@gmail.com
+ 📫 You can reach out to me via my linkedin profile https://www.linkedin.com/in/ardakaykusuz/ and ardakaykusuz98@gmail.com

 <!---
 ardakaykusuz/ardakaykusuz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.